A Miracle Healing of My GERD

-At the time, I did not know whether Sri Chinmoy repaired my entire gastro reflux disease or just that one episode of incessant burping and acid reflux.
-But I have not had a stomach pill since and am still having no problems, which is a miracle!
+At the time, I did not know whether Sri Chinmoy repaired my entire gastro reflux disease or just that one episode, but I have not had a stomach pill since and am still having no problems, which is a miracle!

 This miracle was completely unexpected.
 I did not once pray for or expect my gastro reflux to be healed.

-From my personal experience, this is just an infinitesimal, tinier than the tiniest sliver of what Sri Chinmoy is capable of.
+From my experience, this is just an infinitesimal, tinier-than-the-tiniest sliver of what Sri Chinmoy is capable of.

-The following are some text messages to my friends I’d sent them four or five days after this gastro-reflux-fix:
+The following are some text messages I’d sent my friends four or five days after this gastro-reflux-fix:

 [‘Jacob’ is the name I use for myself throughout my book.]